rdoxenham/openshift-virt-labs/docs/workshop/content/live-migration.md

   Migration Method:  LiveMigration
 ~~~

 The easiest way to initiate a migration is to create an `VirtualMachineInstanceMigration` object in the cluster directly against the `vmi` we want to migrate.
 But wait!
-Once we create this object it will trigger the migration, so first, let's review what it looks like and set up our tools to watch the process:
+Once we create this object it will trigger the migration, so first, let's review what it looks like:

 ~~~
 apiVersion: kubevirt.io/v1alpha3